On this page:

 Other free and voluntary services

-The Commonwealth Government's social provide short-term counselling, information, and can refer you to other services, including mental health support services.
+The Commonwealth Government's social workers provide short-term counselling, information, and can refer you to other services, including mental health support services.

-The Commonwealth Government's Community Engagement help you access payments and services and can connect you with other forms of support.
+The Commonwealth Government's Community Engagement Officers help you access payments and services and can connect you with other forms of support.

-You can use to pay bills and expenses as regular deductions from your Centrelink payments.
+You can use Centrepay to pay bills and expenses as regular deductions from your Centrelink payments.
 This can make it easy for you to budget.
 Centrepay also provides a range of other services and information to help you manage your payments or get extra support.

-The Financial Information Service can help you when you need to make decisions about your current and future financial needs.
-To speak to the FIS, call on 132 300 or visit the Commonwealth website.
+The Financial Information Service (FIS) can help you when you need to make decisions about your current and future financial needs.
+To speak to the FIS, call them on 132 300 or visit the Commonwealth website.

-is an initiative of the Australian Securities and Investments Commission to help people with their financial matters.
+MoneySmart is an initiative of the Australian Securities and Investments Commission to help people with their financial matters.
 Their guide to managing insurance issues after an emergency covers:

-- tips for handling your insurance claim after an emergency
+• tips for handling your insurance claim after an emergency

-- tips for buying the right insurance
+• tips for buying the right insurance

-- the risk of under-insuring.
+• the risk of under-insuring.

 Where to get help

-Call Disaster Legal Help Victoria on 1800 113 432 (weekdays 8am to 6pm) for legal information and referrals or contact your closestcommunity legal to get advice from a local lawyer.
-For alternative contact options, visit our homepage.
+For legal information and referrals, call Disaster Legal Help Victoria on 1800 113 432 (Monday to Friday, 8 am to 6 pm).
+You can also contact your closest community legal centre to get advice from a local lawyer.